 Students who voluntarily come to a program administrator confessing involvement with alcohol will be allowed to submit to a range of possibilities up to but not including suspension or expulsion.

-Harding forbids the use, possession, distribution or sale of drugs or drug-related paraphernalia.
+Harding forbids the use, possession, distribution or sale of drugs or drug-related 3.
+Shirts and shoes must be paraphernalia.

 Violation of this policy will result in suspension.